Arkoniak/BenchmarkExt.jl/docs/src/manual.md

 # Manual
-BenchmarkTools was created to facilitate the following tasks:
+BenchmarkExt was created to facilitate the following tasks:

 1. Organize collections of benchmarks into manageable benchmark suites
 2. Configure, save, and reload benchmark parameters for convenience, accuracy, and consistency